HomeCollege Savings GuideUsing Your Alfond Grant

 Who do I contact to find out if my student has an Alfond Grant?

 Contact FAME at 207-623-3263 or 800-228-3734; TTY: 207-626-2717.
-You can also email at: NextGen529@FAMEmaine.com.
-If your child has an Alfond Grant (and no NextGen 529 account) they probably receive the Alfond Grant Update four times during the year.
-If your child/student has an Alfond Grant linked to a NextGen 529 account, they probably receive the NextGen 529 Quarterly Summary four times during the year.
+You can also email NextGen529@FAMEmaine.com.
+If your student has an Alfond Grant (and no NextGen 529 account) they probably receive the Alfond Grant Update four times during the year.
+If your student has an Alfond Grant linked to a NextGen 529 account, they probably receive the NextGen 529 Quarterly Summary four times during the year.

 What is my student’s Alfond Grant worth now?